l-houseman/website/content/_index.md

         education: ''
         interests: ''
     design:
-      # Use the new Gradient Mesh which automatically adapts to the selected theme colors
+       Use the new Gradient Mesh which automatically adapts to the selected theme colors
-     # background:
+      background:
-     #   gradient_mesh:
+        gradient_mesh:
-     #     enable: false
+          enable: true
       css_class: "dark"
-      background:
         color: "black"
         image:
           filename: "purplepaper.png"